Western blot: Applications

 Further applications of the western blot technique include its use by the World Anti-Doping Agency (WADA).
 Blood doping is the misuse of certain techniques and/or substances to increase one's red blood cell mass, which allows the body to transport more oxygen to muscles and therefore increase stamina and performance.
 There are three widely known substances or methods used for blood doping, namely, erythropoietin (EPO), synthetic oxygen carriers and blood transfusions.
 Each is prohibited under WADA's List of Prohibited Substances and Methods.
 The western blot technique was used during the 2014 FIFA World Cup in the anti-doping campaign for that event.
-In total, over 1000 samples were collected and analyzed by Reichel, et al. in the WADA accredited Laboratory of Lausanne, Switzerland.
+In total, over 1000 samples were collected and analysed by Reichel, et al. in the WADA accredited Laboratory of Lausanne, Switzerland.
 Recent research utilizing the western blot technique showed an improved detection of EPO in blood and urine based on novel Velum SAR precast horizontal gels optimized for routine analysis.
 With the adoption of the horizontal SAR-PAGE in combination with the precast film-supported Velum SAR gels the discriminatory capacity of micro-dose application of rEPO was significantly enhanced.

-In addition to the application of western blot in scientific research, it is also utilized in clinical research areas.
-Since it can be applied to the direct protein identification process, western blot is regarded as a powerful diagnostic tool that is frequently used in the clinic setting.
-WB and protein detection techniques can be used to find disease biomarkers like specific proteins or antibodies.It is thought to be a viable method for identifying particular proteins during the diagnosis of diseases like cancer, autoimmune disease, and prion disorders.
-The detection of several biomarkers used in the diagnosis of neurological and oncological illnesses by Western blotting is a common procedure.
-For instance, It is widely believed that the advent of multidrug resistance (MDR) has made effective cancer therapy extremely challenging.
-Therefore, early, accurate, and sensitive MDR mechanism discovery is essential, as is the search for more effective chemotherapeutic approaches for application in clinical settings.
-The expression of MDR-1/P-glycoprotein in the P388/ADR, P388 and HCT-15 cell lines is examined using the WB technique.
-WB has also identified MRP1 levels.